WordPress/gutenberg/docs/reference-guides/block-api/block-supports.md

 }
 ```

-To enable link color support, set to `true`.
+To enable link color support, set the link value to `true`.

 ```js
 supports: {